 These criteria reflect a practical philosophy: I’m not a Luddite, anti-digital, or trying to return to a pre-internet world.
 Smartphones harm quality of life and arguably damage our social fabric, but modern communication tools (texting, online banking, media players, email, even social media) aren’t inherently bad.
 They need moderation and intentional context, relegated to specific times and places rather than constant availability.

 The minimum standards aren’t arbitrary.
-Group texting prevents social isolation from family coordination, work teams, and friend groups; many people abandon smartphone-free life because they can’t participate in group conversations.
+Group messaging (whether SMS/MMS, WhatsApp, or other platforms) is essential for family coordination, work teams, and friend groups; many people abandon smartphone-free life because they can’t participate in group conversations.
 Hotspot capability enables companion device use when needed, accessing banking, reading email, or handling tasks that require internet connectivity without carrying a smartphone.

 I want to avoid throwing the baby out with the bathwater by promoting tools that make smartphone-free life sustainable and realistic rather than performative or ascetic.